Oclemy/docs/docs/csharp/tutorials/exploration/interpolated-strings-local.md

----
-title: String interpolation - C# tutorial
-description: This tutorial shows you how to use the C# string interpolation feature to include formatted expression results in a larger string. ms.date: 10/23/2018
----
 # Use string interpolation to construct formatted strings

 This tutorial teaches you how to use C# [string interpolation](../../language-reference/tokens/interpolated.md) to insert values into a single result string.
 You write C# code and see the results of compiling and running it.
 The tutorial contains a series of lessons that show you how to insert values into a string and format those values in different ways.